Team 80 Blog

 Who is eligible to receive SBIR awards?

-• Organized for profit, with a place of business located in the United States
+• Be organized for profit, with a place of business in the United States.

-• No more than 500 employees, including affiliates
+• Have fewer than 500 employees, including affiliates.

 Illustration of Washington DC capitol